2008 Kashgar attack: Aftermath

-In September 2008, the New York Times reported that three tourists who witnessed the events disputed central details of the official story.
-The eyewitnesses claimed that no explosions were heard and that the attackers appeared to be machete-wielding police officers attacking other uniformed men.
+In September 2008, the New York Times reported that three tourists who witnessed the events claimed that no explosions were heard and that the attackers appeared to be machete-wielding police officers attacking other uniformed men.

-Reactions

-The exiled Uyghur Muslim leader and human rights activist Rebiya Kadeer condemned the reported attack and stated that "China is using the 2008 Olympics as an opportunity to further demonise the Uighur people's legitimate and peaceful struggle and justify its heavy-handed repression in the region."
-The Chinese government reacted with a clampdown in Kashgar and Xinjiang, increasing security checks and restricting independent news coverage.

 Detention of media

 On the night of 4 August, a Tokyo Shimbun cameraman and a Japanese TV reporter, along with two Hong Kong reporters making reports near the police post, were detained by security.
 The two Hong Kong reporters were not harmed.
 However, the Japanese reporters were beaten and punched.
 All four were released after two hours of detention.
 The Japanese government protested against the Chinese actions, although it has made no formal statement as there was no confirmation.
-Chinese officials and police in Kashgar have apologised for the incident, but accused the two men of breaking rules.
+Chinese officials and police in Kashgar apologized for the incident, but accused the two men of breaking rules.